terraform-docs/terraform-docs/Readme.md

 <img width="1284" alt="screen shot 2016-06-14 at 5 38 37 pm" src="https://cloud.githubusercontent.com/assets/1661587/16049202/1ad63c16-3257-11e6-9e2c-6bb83e684ba4.png">

 ## Maintenance
-This project is currently maintained by [Martin Etmajer](https://github.com/metmajer) of [GetCloudnative](https://github.com/getcloudnative) who is unaffiliated with Segment.
+This project is no longer maintained by Segment.
+Instead, [Martin Etmajer](https://github.com/metmajer), unaffiliated with Segment, from [GetCloudnative](https://github.com/getcloudnative) is maintaining the project.

 Thanks for your help keeping this project healthy, Martin!